Famous ice cream logos: The top American ice cream brands

 Dreyer's Logo

 A closer look at Dreyer’s visual style turns out to be an eye-catching logo designed as a banner.
 The brand’s name is elegantly spread throughout, and an ice cream cone cleverly replaces the apostrophe in the word “Dreyer’s.”
-The choice of the bright yellow hue is not accidental: it reflects the joy and happiness their products bring to consumers.
-It is complemented by a whimsical font that epitomizes the brand’s innovative spirit and its commitment to creating delicious ice cream.
+The choice of the bright yellow hue is not accidental: it reflects the joy and happiness their products bring consumers.
+It is complemented by a whimsical font that epitomizes the brand’s innovative spirit and commitment to creating delicious ice cream.

 Häagen-Dazs